nianswe/photoblog/README.md

 # Future Features

-* Page with information about the instructors
+* Public blog page for guests and non authenticated visitors, content published based on status SHARED on blog posts, witch is not activ now.
+* Comment function on blog posts and on specific images/photos, where logged in users can comment and give feedback.
-* Create a user profile which the user can view
+* Create a user profile where the logged in user can view and edit own posts.
-* A list where users can view all their previous bookings/attendance for classes
+* Add Crispy-forms to make it possible to write more stilish blog posts.
+* Event function where users can group blogposts and images together and publish in own views of the event and add description about the event.
+* Add geotag function with GPS coordinate information and pin location of location on a map on the photo view page.
+* Change password and Reset password via email function.
+* Improve Photo view

 # Technology Used: